Taken 3: Release

-A trailer of Taken 3 the film saw its release on January 1, 2015, in Hong Kong and South Korea; on January 8, the film was released in the UK, in Spain on January 16, in France on January 21 and on February 12 in Italy.
+A trailer of Taken 3 the film saw its release on 1 January 2015, in Hong Kong and South Korea; on 8 January, the film was released in the UK, in Spain on 16 January, in France on 21 January and on 12 February in Italy.

 20th Century Fox released the film on 9 January 2015 in the United States.
 The film was released under the title of "Taken 3 – L'ora della verità" in Italy, "Búsqueda implacable 3" in Mexico, "V3nganza" in Spain, "96 Hours -- Taken 3" in Germany and "Заложница 3" in Russia.

 Taken 3 employed a "somewhat unconventional" marketing strategy with business-focused social network LinkedIn selecting one fan to have their "particular set of LinkedIn skills" endorsed by Liam Neeson's character Mills (a nod to a line in the first Taken, where Mills outlined his "very particular set of skills").

 Home media

-20th Century Fox Home Entertainment released Taken 3 on Blu-ray and DVD on April 21, 2015.
+20th Century Fox Home Entertainment released Taken 3 on Blu-ray and DVD on 21 April 2015.

 Streaming

-The film was added on Disney+ on September 24, 2021.
+The film was added on Disney+ on 24 September 2021.